Iran University of Medical Sciences • Journals

 Post-publication

-• When simple errata are sufficient
+• When errata are sufficient

-• Criteria for retraction vs. expression of concern
+• Retraction vs. expression of concern

 Inclusive author name changes